-Where T= Mean daily temperature, Tb = Biological Zero (5°C), k= Heat Unit [10].
+Where T = Mean daily temperature, Tb = Biological Zero (5°C), k = Heat Unit [10].

-Inter Phase period for wheat crop during 2015-16 and corresponding heat units at RAMC Faisalabad observed at different phenological stages varies from phase to phase.
+Inter Phase period for wheat crop during 2016-17 and corresponding heat units at RAMC Faisalabad observed at different phenological stages varies from phase to phase.
 Heat unit requirements of different phases and cumulative heat units for the crop have been worked out, are shown in figure 3.9 and Table-3.4.
-Total heat units consumed by the wheat crop were 1839 accumulated from germination to full maturity in 148 days.
-On average 12.4 heat units were consumed by the crop per day.
-Normally these heat units are consumed in 140 days at the rate of 11.6 heat units per day, which shows that the crop reached to full maturity in slightly above normal thermal time.
-From figure 3.9 it is clear that crop consumed normal to above normal heat units during most of the vegetative stages.
-Below normal heat units were consumed during flowering and full maturity stages.
-As a whole the crop took eight more days (148) to reach maturity than normal time span of 140 days.
+Total heat units consumed by the wheat crop were 1815 accumulated from germination to full maturity in 139 days.
+On average 13 heat units were consumed by the crop per day.
+Normally the heat units are consumed at the rate of 11.6 heat units per day, but the crop has consumed at the rate of 13 heat unit per day, which shows that the crop reached to full maturity almost in normal time.
+From figure 3.9 it is clear that crop consumed normal to below normal heat units during almost all stages except emergence to third leaf and at wax maturity stages which lead the crop to complete the life cycle almost at (a day before) the normal crop period.

-Figure 3.9: Heat units during crop life 2015-16
+Figure 3.9: Heat units during crop life 2016-17